The Bachelor (American TV series) season 10: About the winner

 Tessa Horst grew up in Washington, D.C., where she graduated from Georgetown Day School in 1999 and Middlebury College in 2003.
 She received her MS degree in social work from Columbia University.
 Prior to entering graduate studies, Horst lived in Jackson Hole, Wyoming in 2004, where she was employed at the famous Silver Dollar Bar of The Wort Hotel.
 At the time she competed on The Bachelor, she was employed as a social worker living in San Francisco.

 Three months after the finale, Horst and Baldwin called off the engagement.

-Controversy

-Although the contestants are contractually obligated not to reveal the results of each round of elimination since the show is taped ahead of broadcast, various unsubstantiated media reports in advance of the final rose ceremony alleged that Horst revealed herself to be the winner.
-Horst later denied that she had been the source of this information.
-Some bachelorettes who were eliminated earlier in the series predicted Horst would be the successful recipient of the final rose.